simonmichael/hledger_site/customize-default-csv-accounts.md

   account2 Expenses:Coffee
 ```

-Add two rules like this, before any other account2 rules (eg above the `if cafe` rule):
+Add two rules like this, before any other account2 rules (e.g. above the `if cafe` rule):
 ```
 # default income/expense accounts
 account2 Income:Misc